encode/httpx/README.md

         method = scope['method']
         headers = [
-            (k, v) for (k, v) in scope['headers'] if k not in (b'host', b'content-length', b'transfer-encoding') ]
+            (k, v) for (k, v) in scope['headers'] if k not in (b'host', b'transfer-encoding')
+        ]

         url = self.base_url + path